Republican presidential nominee Donald Trump had one job in his third and final debate with Democratic nominee Hillary Clinton: break out.

 That one remark may serve as an epitaph for his campaign.
 It thrilled many of his supporters, who have been embracing the idea that dirty tricks, fraudulent voting and biased media reporting have "rigged" the election against their man.
 His defenders quickly produced examples from the past of such skulduggery.

 But Trump's embrace of these attitudes was promptly disavowed by many Republican officials, including National Chairman Reince Priebus.
-Even Trump's running mate, Mike Pence, has committed to accept the results.
+Even Trump's running mate, Mike Pence, has committed to accepting the results.
 So have members of Trump's inner circle and family.

 The "keep you in suspense" line was also denounced by an array of conservative voices.
 Longtime Fox contributor Charles Krauthammer called it "political suicide."